HuaweiSoft/WebDreamer/README.md

  - Maven 2.0 [or latest version](http://maven.apache.org/)
  - Tomcat 7.0

-Here are the steps to compile and install Web Dreamer:
+Here are steps to compile and install Web Dreamer:

 ###Step1: run 'mvn clean package' command in the project root directory
 If maven build the project successfully, you will see a 'BUILD SUCCESS' message from the command console.